 Expect the company to make significant upgrades that follow the path of Samsung, Apple, OnePlus and more.

-You can expect an even bigger screen with no notch.
-It might have a hole in the screen for the camera, similar to Samsung's Galaxy S10, but by late 2020 we're hoping they can hide the camera UNDER the screen.
+You can expect an even bigger screen with hopefully no notch.
+It might have a hole in the screen for the camera, similar to Samsung's Galaxy S10 and S20, but by late 2020 we're hoping they can hide the camera UNDER the screen.

 We'll get a new processor with improved performance and gaming, better battery life, Android 11, and three great rear cameras.

 And hey, maybe they'll finally put a bigger screen and a battery over 4,000 mAh in the XL.

 With the Samsung Galaxy Android 10 update rolling out to some devices and new info starting to emerge, we want...